Drivers told, stop your moaning about Belfast traffic…

 “Because when you are sitting in traffic, you are the traffic,” he added.

-I think people understand that roadworks need to take place, but they do question that these things seem to take an awful long time – 5 months to resurface one road does seem excessive.
+I think people understand that roadworks need to take place, but they question that these things seem to take an awful long time – 5 months to resurface one road does seem excessive.
+Could it not have been done during the summer when schools are off and traffic is lighter?
+Or can they not have a push the week of the Halloween school holidays?

-There is also suspicion amoung drivers that while they might not be delirably engineering traffic chaos it is part of the overall nudge to get people out of their cars and into public transport.
-In NI we do love our cars so this will be a hard sell especially when public transport is very weak in a lot of places.
+Drivers also suspect that while they might not be deliberately engineering traffic chaos, it is part of the overall nudge to get people out of their cars and into public transport.
+In NI, we love our cars, so this will be a hard sell, especially when public transport is very weak in many places.

+It’s also completely coincidental that Translink is running these ads with the same you are the traffic message:

+It’s easy to forget you’re not stuck in traffic, you are traffic!
+Choose a better way to travel – go by bus, train or Glider and embrace the bliss of a hassle-free commute with Translink #BetterConnected pic.twitter.com/mnlpsOR0ho

 I help to manage Slugger by taking care of the site as well as running our live events.
 My background is in business, marketing and IT.
 My politics tend towards middle-of-the-road pragmatism, I am not a member of any political party.
 Oddly for a member of the Slugger team, I am not that interested in daily politics, preferring to write about big ideas in society.
 When not stuck in front of a screen, I am a parkrun Run Director.